Alex Bregman Player Props: Astros vs. Angels

 - The pitching staff for the Angels has a collective 8.8 K/9, which ranks 14th in MLB.

-- The Angels' 4.25 team ERA ranks 15th among all MLB pitching staffs.
+- The Angels have the 17th-ranked team ERA among all MLB pitching staffs (4.27).

-- Angels pitchers combine to rank 14th in baseball in home runs given up (62 total, 1.1 per game).
+- Angels pitchers combine to allow 62 total home runs at a clip of 1.1 per game (to rank 14th in baseball).

-- Detmers gets the start for the Angels, his 10th of the season.
-He is 0-4 with a 4.93 ERA and 58 strikeouts in 45 2/3 innings pitched.
+- Ohtani (5-1) gets the starting nod for the Angels in his eighth start of the season.
+He's put together a 2.91 ERA in 65 2/3 innings pitched, with 90 strikeouts.

-- In his most recent outing on Saturday against the Miami Marlins, the left-hander went five innings, giving up three earned runs while surrendering 10 hits.
+- His last appearance came on Sunday against the Miami Marlins, when the right-hander threw six innings, surrendering one earned run while giving up six hits.

-- The 23-year-old has an ERA of 4.93, with 11.4 strikeouts per nine innings, in nine games this season.
-Opponents are hitting .280 against him.

 © 2023 Data Skrive.
 All rights reserved.